MPMcIntyre/ReacTaur--React.js-Tauri_BoilerPlate/README.md

 ### `yarn package"`

+(React and Tauri) Runs the React build command then builds the Tauri app with the contents found in the './build/' folder.\
+This produces the 'target' folder in './src-tauri/', which contains both the executable an installer.

+### `yarn package:tauri"`

 (Tauri) Builds the Tauri app with the contents found in the './build/' folder.\
 This produces the 'target' folder in './src-tauri/', which contains both the executable an installer.

+### `yarn tauri`

+(Tauri) Interfaces with the Tauri CLI (@tauri-apps/cli package).\
+See the [CLI](https://tauri.studio/en/docs/api/config#tauri) section for more information.

 ### `yarn test`